• Views 26

 Synopsis

-• This video describes the negative impacts capitalism has on the climate and environment.
+• This video describes the negative impacts capitalism has on the climate and environment, citing examples of both rampant capitalism and environmental impacts in Texas.

 • Students will learn that multinational companies have been able to evade consequences and continue to profit off the burning of fossil fuels and exploitation of natural resources by greenwashing, lobbying, and rebranding.